Skip to content

 just fmt # Auto-format code and Markdown

-just lint # Run ruff, mypy, pyvision, keep-sorted, and SDD validation
+just lint # Run ruff, mypy, pyscripts, symvision, toobig, and keep-sorted

-just test # Fast parallel test run, including PNG visual snapshots
+just test # Fast parallel test run, excluding slow and PNG visual snapshot tests

 just test-slow # Slow pytest subset only

-just test-visual # ACE PNG visual regression snapshots only
+just test-visual # ACE PNG visual regression snapshots only; the sole visual execution

 just test-terminal-smoke # Optional real-terminal ACE smoke test

-just test-cov # Parallel test run with coverage + 50% gate, including visual snapshots
+just test-cov # Parallel test run with coverage + 50% gate, excluding visual snapshots

 just test-tox # Test across Python 3.12, 3.13, 3.14